cimview/DashProtected/README.md

 ## Introduction

-DashProtected is a thin wrapper that adds auth capabilities to Dash applications.
+DashProtected is a thin wrapper that adds auth capabilities to new or existing Dash applications.
 - Login/Logout
 - Login Status (timeout, revocation, etc.)

-DashProtected is a Dash-only solution, and does not require any knowledge of underlying server architecture or HTTP redirects in order to work.
+DashProtected is a Dash-only solution, and does not require any knowledge of underlying servers or HTTP redirects in order to work.
+All you need to provide are

-DashProtected requires a Dash application, an Auth API object that implements the methods described below, objects that can build a login view and a content view, and a toplevel layout with a main div, a button with id 'loginout', and api token storage.
+- a Dash application with a layout containing a div with id 'main', a button with id 'loginout', and storage for api tokens
+- an auth API object that implements the methods described below
+- objects that can build a login view and a content view

 ### Dash Application

-This is a normal Dash application.
-The toplevel layout given to the application should have a main div and a button with id 'loginout'.
-Tha main div will contain a login screen when the user is logged out, and will have the application content when the user is logged in.
+This is a normal Dash application that has a div with id 'main', a button with id 'loginout', and storage for two api tokens.
+Tha main div will contain a login screen when the user is logged out, and will contain the application content when the user is logged in.
 Example:
 ```
     html.Div([
-                html.Div(id='main', children=children),
+                html.Div(id='main', children=[login or content view]),
                 html.Button(id='loginout', children='Log In/Out'),
                 dcc.Store(id='current_api_token', storage_type='session', data=NULL_TOKEN),
                 dcc.Store(id='last_api_token', storage_type='session', data=NULL_TOKEN),
             ])
 ```
+If this is being used on an existing Dash application, your existing layout will probbably be served up by the Content view builder below.
+This could be a simple cut and paste operation.

 ### Auth API object